Understanding inbox and channel settings

 Front offers a variety of inbox-level settings that allow you to customize different workflows for different inboxes.

 Choose a color to help you quickly visually reference this inbox.
-Your inbox’s color will appear to the left of the inbox's name in your workspace and at the top of any conversation in that inbox.
+Your inbox’s color will appear to the left of the inbox's name in your sidebar and at the top of any conversation in that inbox.

 You'll also see this inbox's color represented in the conversation list when working outside of the inbox itself (such as in your Assigned to me or Shared with me folders, or when viewing all conversations within a tag).
-Quickly identify a conversation's inbox by looking at the colored triangle at the top right corner of the conversation preview.
+Quickly identify a conversation's inbox by looking at the colored indicator at the top right corner of the conversation preview.